-A clear path to engaging customers in smart meter data is presenting this information effectively, which can be done through website portals that are compelling, actionable, and available on customers’ preferred communications channels.
+Smart meter portals hosted on your website are compelling, actionable, and available on customers’ preferred communications channels.
 With the increasing prevalence of industrywide standardized data formats such as the Green Button initiative, creating portals that can easily integrate with smart meter data can be a more streamlined process than ever before.

 We identified nine elements of successful smart meter data portals.
 We present them in a framework that prioritizes each element from high importance to low importance (Table 1).
 Also critical but not included in the framework is the communication component.
 Making energy-usage information available to customers across a variety of communication platforms—including mobile, social, and the utility website—is crucial to success.
 Finally, another consideration is whether the customer has to opt-in to retrieve his or her data from the portal or whether the portal automatically pushes the data out to the customer, in an opt-out model.

 For all of the features in the framework, portal designers can give users the choice to opt in or opt out.
 With the current version of Green Button, portals are largely obligated to adopt an opt-in strategy where customers elect to retrieve data from the portal into their application (app).
 However, as the Green Button Connect initiative becomes more robust, customers will hopefully have the option to authorize their energy data to automatically connect with a variety of third-party portals, instantly updating the platforms on a regular basis.

 Energy portals can lose their effectiveness if they fail to keep customers actively engaged in information.
 Maintaining this connection requires that portals regularly push out information that people care about in a simple, compelling format on communication channels that they’re already using.
 For example, receiving a short text message alert when the utility bill is due is valuable information for a customer, especially if that message contains a link to the customer’s account login page.